gjanco/mezmo-dd-marketplace/rapdev_dashboard_widget_pack/README.md

  2. Click **Apps**.
 RapDev Widget Pack is available.
  3. Drag and drop the widget into your dashboard.
 You can also clone and import the widget into another dashboard.

+## Uninstallation
+Steps to uninstall:
+ - Remove the Widgets from your Dashboards
+ - Navigate to the Plan & Pricing tab to cancel your subscription

 ## Support

 For support or feature requests, contact RapDev.io through the following channels: